-Now let’s take a look at examples of rebuttal and refutation and consider how students follow these guidelines to approach counterarguments to their viewpoints:
+Now let’s take a look at examples of rebuttal and refutation to further your understanding:

 Felix is writing his argument paper on why his university should not have cut funding to the school’s library.
 His arguable thesis reads as follows: Because Northern State University has a mission statement that includes becoming a Research 1 (R1) institution, full funding should be restored to the library to ensure faculty and students have adequate resources to enhance their research agendas.